 I am a Michigan-based violinist, fiddler, and mandolin player.
-I primarily play Celtic and Christian worship music, both individually and with bands.
+I primarily play Celtic, Classical and Christian worship music, both individually and with bands.
 I also perform at numerous weddings every year and will make occasional guest musician appearances at churches.
 I also teach violin and mandolin.

 2013 Audience Prize-White Lake Chamber Music Festival Young Artists Competition